About Michelangelo Scholar Publishing Limited

 Statement

-MSPL's editorial teams are distributed across Hong Kong, mainland China, Malaysia, and beyond.
-We have no traditional headquarters tower, no fixed clock-in routine.
-Instead, we rely on a remote collaboration system anchored by shared offices and professional corporate secretarial services.
+MSPL's editorial teams are located across Hong Kong, Macao, Mainland China, Malaysia, and other regions.
+We do not have a traditional headquarters building nor a fixed clock-in system.
+Instead, we have established an efficient remote collaboration framework supported by shared office spaces and professional corporate secretarial services.
 This not only slashes operational costs but also unleashes a “multiplier effect” on team synergy:

 Time-Space Decoupling